-Breast cancer is still the most common cancer for women in Wales with around 2,800 women and 15 men diagnosed each year.
-Every October we raise awareness and money for breast cancer, so we can find new ways to prevent, diagnose and treat it.
+Breast cancer is still the most common cancer for women, with around 55,000 people diagnosed each year.
+Every October we raise awareness and money, so we can find new ways to prevent, diagnose and treat it.

 Half a century of cancer research

 Tenovus Cancer Care has a long history of funding research into breast cancer.
 Back in 1975, scientists at the Tenovus Institute for Cancer Research were among the first to show that Tamoxifen was actually highly effective at stopping the growth of breast cancer cells.
 Since then, Tamoxifen has gone on to be the most successful and widely used breast cancer drug in the world, saving the lives of millions of women.

 In the last ten years, we've invested over £450,000 into breast cancer research and we continue to fund innovative projects.